waysnyder/Module-3-Assignments/README.md

-This repository contains homeworks posted for student downloads in Module 3, DX 603.
+This repository contains homeworks in Module 3, DX 603.